appsmithorg/appsmith-docs/how-to-guides/README.md

 # How To Guides

-This document presumes you are familiar with the [core concepts](../core-concepts/connecting-to-data-sources/) of appsmith and expands upon using appsmith in real-world scenarios.
+This document presumes you are familiar with the [core concepts](../core-concepts/connecting-to-data-sources/) of Appsmith and expands upon using appsmith in real-world scenarios.

 ## Guide Reference